Care of Trees

 Trees in the planter strip located between the sidewalk and the curb, and often trees located within 10 feet of the front property line are street trees.
 Removal of these trees requires a type I street tree removal permit.
-Additionally, the trees must be replaced from the City's approved street tree list.
+Additionally, the trees must be replaced using the Street Tree List.

 Trees in Gresham are regulated differently depending on their location, purpose, size, and significance.
 More about tree removal.

 When a street tree lifts the sidewalk in front of your house, the sidewalk must be repaired.

 - Have a tree care professional provide an assessment and estimate for root-pruning or removal of a tree.

 - Contact the City's Public Works Inspector at 503-618-2105 to evaluate sidewalk damage.
 After the inspection you will need to visit the Permit Center at City Hall to file a right-of-way permit.
 Contact Permit Services at 503-618-2845 for more information.